rehan5039/free-website-templates/README.md

 2. Navigate to the "code-view" directory for accessible code snippets
 3. Choose a template and integrate the code into your project
 4. Ensure compliance with the permissions granted by the original contributors
+5. If you see a zip file of website template inside a folder, then Extract it and view the content inside it.

 Feel free to contribute, report issues, or suggest improvements.
 Happy coding!